gut-leben-in-deutschland/bericht/content/03/report.en.md

 <!-- ColumnContainer end -->

 In families with a migration background the picture is a mixed one.
 Even if parents have gained university entrance qualification, above-average numbers of their children gain only basic secondary school certificates or leave school without any qualification.
-But it is pleasing to see that above-average numbers of children with a migration background whose parents have no school qualification have gone on to gain basic secondary school qualification or university or applied university entrance qualification.
+But on the positive side above-average numbers of children with a migration background whose parents have no school qualification have gone on to gain basic secondary school qualification or university or applied university entrance qualification.

 Overall, it remains a top priority to weaken the relationship between social background and educational achievement.